House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Shifting: The better you learn to shift gears with a manual transmission, the longer your engine (and transmission) will last.
 Also, driving in the correct gear is essential.

-• Starting, Stopping, and Speed: Treat your car’s engine well by starting slowly, stopping gently, and keeping your speed at or under the limit.
+• Starting, Stopping, and Speed: Treat your car’s engine well by starting slowly, stopping gently, and keeping your speed at or below the limit.

 car and road divider